Convex and Non-convex Optimization Under Generalized Smoothness: Related work

-\paragraph{Generalized smoothness.} The $(L_0,L_1)$-smoothness condition proposed by \citet{zhang2019gradient} was studied by many follow-up works.
-Under the same condition, \citep{Zhang2020ImprovedAO} considers momentum in the update and improves the constant dependency of the convergence rate for SGD with clipping derived in \citep{zhang2019gradient}. \citep{Qian2021UnderstandingGC} studies gradient clipping in incremental gradient methods, \citep{Zhao2021OnTC} studies stochastic normalized gradient descent, and \citep{Crawshaw2022RobustnessTU} studies a generalized SignSGD method, under the $(L_0,L_1)$-smoothess condition. \citep{Reisizadeh2023VariancereducedCF} studies variance reduction for $(L_0,L_1)$-smooth functions. \citep{chen2023generalizedsmooth} proposes a new notion of $\alpha$-symmetric generalized smoothness, which is roughly as general as $(L_0,L_1)$-smoothness. \citep{wang2022provable} shows Adam converges to some neighborhood of stationary points and provides a lower bound which shows non-adaptive SGD may diverge.
-In the stochastic setting, the above-mentioned works either consider the strong bounded noise assumption or require a very large batch size that depends on $\epsilon$, which essentially reduces the analysis to the deterministic setting. \citep{Faw2023BeyondUS} proposes an AdaGrad-type algorithm in order to relax the bounded noise assumption.
+\textbf{Generalized smoothness.} The $(L_0,L_1)$-smoothness condition proposed by \citet{zhang2019gradient} was studied by many follow-up works.
+Under the same condition, \citep{Zhang2020ImprovedAO} considers momentum in the updates and improves the constant dependency of the convergence rate for SGD with clipping derived in \citep{zhang2019gradient}. \citep{Qian2021UnderstandingGC} studies gradient clipping in incremental gradient methods, \citep{Zhao2021OnTC} studies stochastic normalized gradient descent, and \citep{Crawshaw2022RobustnessTU} studies a generalized SignSGD method, under the $(L_0,L_1)$-smoothess condition. \citep{Reisizadeh2023VariancereducedCF} studies variance reduction for $(L_0,L_1)$-smooth functions. \citep{chen2023generalizedsmooth} proposes a new notion of $\alpha$-symmetric generalized smoothness, which is roughly as general as $(L_0,L_1)$-smoothness. \citep{wang2022provable} analyzes convergence of Adam and provides a lower bound which shows non-adaptive SGD may diverge.
+In the stochastic setting, the above-mentioned works either consider the strong assumption of bounded gradient noise or require a very large batch size that depends on $\epsilon$, which essentially reduces the analysis to the deterministic setting. \citep{Faw2023BeyondUS} proposes an AdaGrad-type algorithm in order to relax the bounded noise assumption.
 Perhaps due to the lower bounds in \citep{zhang2019gradient,wang2022provable}, all the above works study methods with an adaptive stepsize. {In this and our concurrent work~\citep{li2023convergence}, we further generalize the smoothness condition and analyze various methods under this condition through bounding the gradients along the trajectory. }